XZiar/RayRenderer/common/miniLogger/README.md

 * **Debuger Backend** `shared`

-  Send debug message to debugger, such as VisualStudio's debug window.
+  Send debug message to debugger, such as VisualStudio's debug window, or stderr in Linux

 * **File Backend** `not-shared`

-  Not implemented yet.
+  Simply write log to file

+* **Global Backend** `shared`

+  Global hooker.
+Used to capture logging in other runtime (.Net).

 ## License